CodlingSh/maczko-chiropody/content/about/jaime.md

 Throughout the years, in addition to his hospital position, Jamie has always provided additional services through Maczko Chiropody and Orthotic Centre on a part time basis.
 Following the closure of the Bluewater Health Chiropody Clinic, Jamie opened a full time private practice in a custom built office at 559 Exmouth Street.
 This beautiful treatment centre provides quality services in a relaxing ground floor facility.

-Jamie has been married to his wife Kathy for 38 years and are the parents of three amazing children.
+Jamie has been married to his wife Kathy for 40 years and are the parents of three amazing children.

-- Sarah, a graduate of the University of Guelph, employed at Blackberry as a Senior Analyst.
+- Sarah, a graduate of the University of Guelph, was employed at Blackberry as a Senior Analyst, Recently she joined Miovision as a Product Manager.
 She is married to Chris and they have five children, Ava, Paige, Sadie, Piper, and Zack.

 - James, a graduate of York University Toronto, with an Honours Fine Arts Degree in Theatre and Television.
-He is an actor, married to Desiree with a daughter Olive, and live in Niagara Falls.
+Formerly he was an actor, and currently he is employed in industry and process operations.
+He has a daughter Olive, and they currently live in Niagara Falls.

 - David, a graduate of Lambton College Instrumentation program is employed at Arlanxeo in Sarnia.
 He is married to Erica with a son Ryder, and a daughter Skyla.